 Top 7 EA Benefits

-Over the years working with customers and developing the Ardoq tool, we’ve composed a solid list of the top benefits of enterprise architecture for a business.
+Over the years of working with customers and developing the Ardoq platform, we’ve composed a solid list of the top benefits of enterprise architecture for a business.
 So, what are the benefits of Enterprise Architecture?
-Ardoq sees our clients enjoying the following advantages of Enterprise Architecture with the help of our platform:
+Ardoq's platform sees our clients enjoying the following advantages with the help of our Enterprise Architecture tool

 Here are the top 7 EA Benefits Ardoq sees our clients leveraging: